-AI Engineer Europe 2026: Quality, Speed, Open Source – Three Approaches to the Future of Software Development
+AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

-An experience report from the first AI Engineer Europe in London.
-How do we retain control over AI-generated code?
-The conference provided three answers – and a clear message: Everyone wants quality, but the path to achieving it is open.
+A first-hand report from AI Engineer Europe in London.
+How do we keep control over AI-generated code?
+The conference offered three answers, and one clear message: everyone wants quality, but the route there is wide open.

 Overview

-• Three approaches to retaining control over AI-generated code – which are not mutually exclusive: Slow Down (human control), Speed (better systems), and Open Source (transparency) – all aim for quality, only their emphasis differs.
+• Three approaches to keeping control over AI-generated code, none of them mutually exclusive: Slow Down (human control), Speed (better systems) and Open Source (transparency).
+All of them aim for quality; only the emphasis differs.

-• The "Lethal Trifecta" (Palo Alto Networks): Web access + personal data + email sending = a complete attack chain.
-This is not a theoretical risk – it affects anyone using an internet-connected coding agent today.
-Steinberger addressed this in his talk.
+• The "Lethal Trifecta" (Palo Alto Networks): web access + personal data + email sending = a complete attack chain.
+This is no theoretical risk: it affects anyone using an internet-connected coding agent today.
+Steinberger covered it in his talk.

-• Open-source software like Pi and OpenClaw offer transparent alternatives to proprietary tools.
+• Open-source software such as Pi and OpenClaw offers a transparent alternative to proprietary tools.

-• Code could become almost free – which would shift value creation towards human judgement and architectural decisions.
+• Code could become almost free, shifting value creation towards human judgement and architectural decisions.

-How do we retain control over AI-generated code?
-The first AI Engineer Europe in London did not provide a simple answer.
-To make the positions tangible, I am defining three approaches: Slow Down, Speed, and Open Source.
-Reality is, of course, more fluid – but as Hayden White wrote: "The beginning of all understanding is classification."
+How do we keep control over AI-generated code?
+The first AI Engineer Europe in London offered no simple answer.
+To make the positions easier to grasp, I have grouped them into three approaches: Slow Down, Speed and Open Source.
+Reality is messier than that, naturally, but as Hayden White put it: "The beginning of all understanding is classification."

-Three of the top speakers had Austrian roots: Peter Steinberger (OpenAI / OpenClaw Foundation), Mario Zechner, and Armin Ronacher (both now at Earendil) – together with Cristina Poncela Cubeiro, they were among the defining voices of the conference.
+Three of the headline speakers had Austrian roots: Peter Steinberger (OpenAI / OpenClaw Foundation), Mario Zechner and Armin Ronacher.
+Together with Cristina Poncela Cubeiro (the latter three now at Earendil), they were among the defining voices of the conference.

 Note on Context

-The assessments and conclusions in this article are my personal opinion, based on the presentations and conversations on-site.
-I am only covering talks that I attended myself (and believe I have understood).
-Simplifications have been made in some places – please report any errors!
+The assessments and conclusions in this article are my own, based on the talks and the conversations I had on-site.
+I only cover sessions I attended in person (and believe I understood).
+I have simplified things in places, so please flag any errors!

 Event Details